PacLII Home | Databases | WorldLII | Search | Feedback

 (c) any possible access issues, including what access custom owners and members of the public will have to roads, foreshores, gardens, beaches, sea, rivers, lakes, cultural sites and places of historical interest after the lease is registered.

-(7) The Committee must consider the application and if it is satisfied, having regard to the matters set out in subsections (3) and (6) and any other relevant matter, that the application for negotiator7;s certificate should be approved, refer tfer the application to the National Coordinator of Land Dispute Management to complete a custom owners identification in accordance with section 6B.
+(7) The Committee must consider the application and if it is satisfied, having regard to the matters set out in subsections (3) and (6) and any other relevant matter, that the application for negotiator’s certificate should be approved, refer the application to the National Coordinator of Land Dispute Management to complete a custom owners identification in accordance with section 6B.

 (a) request additional information from the applicant; or